erwanvivien/algorep/README.md

   - `DELETE <UID>`: Delete the key-value pair associated with the key
   - `APPEND <key> [message]`: Append the `message` to the content of the file in the store with a new line

+**Note**: The client does not automaticaly retry to send a message if it fails.
+You need to resend the message manually.
+This is the design we chose for the client.

 ## Running the tests

 To run the tests, you need to have `cargo` installed. \